blog2read/translations/README.md

-# translations
+# Translations

-These files are translations of theme files - ready to use.
+These files are translations of themes - ready to use.

+1. kirumo for WordPress